 Understand what a constructive peer review looks like by learning from the experts.

-Here’s a sample of pre- and post-publication peer reviews on Publons to help guide you through your first few reviews.
+Here’s a sample of pre and post-publication peer reviews displayed on Web of Science publication records to help guide you through your first few reviews.
 Some of these are transparent peer reviews, which means the entire process is open and visible — from initial review and response through to revision and final publication decision.
 You may wish to scroll to the bottom of these pages so you can first read the initial reviews, and make your way up the page to read the editor and author’s responses.